osamhack2020/APP_KookMoBanUser_PonJohmNaimann/README_EN.md

 <img alt="GitHub contributors" src="https://user-images.githubusercontent.com/32615702/97505907-21b5ad80-19bd-11eb-9d03-4959b24b4375.png" width="50%">
 </p>

-**KookMoban** is a project to develop an untact phone return service for ROK Military which **does not control and restrict the phone usage one-way** and therefore satisfies both soldier and commissioned officers.
+**KookMoban** is a project to develop an untact phone return service for ROK Military which **does not control and restrict the phone usage one-way** and therefore satisfies both soldiers and commissioned officers.
 The project involves IoT, APP and WEB technologies.

 ## Manual
-This project is an open source project and for the developers and users who are interested in the project, we made GitBook Tutorial public.
+This project is an open source project and for the developers and users who are interested in the project we made GitBook Tutorial public.

 <p align="center">
 <a href="https://kookmoban.gitbook.io/osam/">